+Observation 40.
 1ms interval SPS and pre-scheduling have lowest uplink latency, but have worst resource efficiency.

 Hence, based on the shorten SPS interval and pre-scheduling solution, some enhancements should be considered to improve resource efficiency, and the direct way is to share the resource with more than one UEs (i.e. CB-PUSCH).